Emerging Trends in Marketing 2023

 What’s more – the customer can withdraw the consent at any time.
 This limited data access will change the nature of marketing campaigns and advertisements.
 We at Outgrow have also made changes to our product, and marketing campaigns, to comply with GDPR.
 You can read more about it in our recent product update post.

 Gartner indicates data storytelling will influence BI by 2025.
 This is the reason why products with a great history demand greater value.

 Digital platforms such as Snapchat and Instagram have grown in popularity immensely due to human beings’ affinity towards stories.
 Brands are now creating digital narratives both individually and also by collaborating with influencers.
 These narratives strike an emotional tone with users and humanize interactions between the brand and the users.

 Reviews and Word of Mouth

 Customers trust the words of other customers more than the words of celebrities.
-More than 55% of consumers under the age of 60 read reviews on shopping websites and social forums before purchasing a product.
+88% of people had the most elevated level of faith in a brand when a family member or friend suggested it.
 Reviews still play a huge role in giving the final push in the Decision phase of the buyer’s journey.
 Another trend that favors reviews is voice search, which we’ve talked about earlier.
 Google will give more preference to results with more reviews for voice-based searches such as, ‘what is the nearest hotel?’, ‘the best salon near me’ etc.

 To conclude, the top trends in marketing signal a renewed focus on personalization and engagement.
 This blurs the distinction between real and virtual by providing increasingly immersive experiences.
 At the same time, limited data will be available in the future due to the introduction of data rights.
 GDPR is a precursor to this trend.
 Thus, marketers should quickly adapt to these rules while taking advantage of the increasingly powerful advances available.
 Do you think any trend is missing?
 Let us know in the comments below.